-See the following websites to find out further information regarding the role of a dietitian:
+Visit the following websites to find out further information regarding the role of a dietitian:

-See the following websites to find out further information regarding the role of a nutritionist:
+Visit the following websites to find out further information regarding the role of a nutritionist:

 What are the entry qualifications?

-You must pass an interview where you will be required to demonstrate an interest in, aptitude for and knowledge of the field of health, dietetics and nutrition.
+- You must pass an interview where you will be required to demonstrate an interest in, aptitude for and knowledge of the field of health, dietetics and nutrition.

-Have recent (within the last two years) work experience with vulnerable groups (paid or voluntary) for a minimum of five days full-time work.
+- Have recent (within the last two years) work experience with vulnerable groups (paid or voluntary) for a minimum of five days full time work.

-Attend a dietetic career event.
+- Attend a dietetic career event.
 You are required to have completed these two experiences before the end of July for entry in September.

 How many students are accepted onto the course?

-We receive about 200-300 applicants per year.
+We receive about 200-300 applicants each year.

 What should I do if I do not meet the entry requirements?

+All successful applicants are required to have attended a Dietetics Career Event or have had exposure to the dietetics profession through other means.
 These are half-day events organised by London Metropolitan University.
 They are suitable for individuals in the process of applying or who have already applied for dietetics.
-They take place 3-4 times a year and provide prospective students the opportunity to gain insight into the work of a dietitian.
+They take place 3-4 times a year and provide prospective dietetics students the opportunity to gain insight into the work of a dietitian.
 They are designed to replace dietetic shadowing.
 You are therefore advised NOT to contact the individual dietetic departments to arrange dietetic shadowing.

-Prospective students will be required to have recent (within the last 2 years) experience of working with vulnerable groups (paid or voluntary) for a minimum of the equivalent of five days full-time work.
-This can be completed on a part-time basis at your convenience.
+Prospective students will be required to have recent (within the last 2 years) experience of working with vulnerable groups (paid or voluntary) for a minimum of the equivalent of five days full time work.
+This can be completed on a part time basis at your convenience.

-What we would like you to do:
+What we would like you to do

 Suitable settings include hospitals, elderly care homes and hospices.
 You should approach the voluntary services department if you wish to work in a hospital or hospice, and the manager if you wish to work in a care home.
 We also accept roles in other locations and organisations such as charity organisations like The Food Chain or Shelter.